earthly/earthly/docs/cloud/satellites/using.md

 ### Specifying a satellite for one build only

-If a satellite is not currently selected, you can still use it for a specific build by using the `--sat` flag.
+If a satellite is not currently selected, you can still use it for a specific build by using the `--sat` flag or the corresponding `EARTHLY_SATELLITE` environment variable.

 ```bash
 earthly --sat <satellite-name> +build